19 Things You Should Do All Day Long for Better Sleep Tonight

 7 a.m.
 Wake up and open the shades

 Expose yourself to bright light within 15 minutes of waking up.
 This stops the production of melatonin (a sleep-inducing hormone), and gets your body and brain going.
 Outdoor sunshine is best, but if that’s not possible, switch on a full-spectrum bulb.
-Don’t miss these 13 other secrets doctors want you to know about getting better sleep.
+(Feeling groggy?
+This essential guide to a deeper sleep might help.)

 7:05 a.m.
 Make your bed